mnz1988/stable-diffusion-guide/README.md

    * [kl-f8-anime2](https://huggingface.co/hakurei/waifu-diffusion-v1-4/resolve/main/vae/kl-f8-anime2.ckpt), also known as the Waifu Diffusion VAE, it is older and produces more saturated results.
 Used by Pastel Mix.

    *Launcher:* It lets you choose the default VAE, otherwise put them in the `stable-diffusion-webui/models/VAE` folder.

+   If you did not follow this guide up to this point, you will have to go into the **Settings** tab, then the **Stable Difussion** section, to select your VAE.

+   Whenever you place a new file you can either restart the UI at the bottom of the page or press the small 🔃 buttons next to a dropdown.

 1. **Prompts** <a name="prompt"></a>[▲](#index)